The Determined Employee Team That Convinced Lexus to Finally Drop the Touchpad

 Basra put a presentation together and presented to TMNA CEO Jim Lentz, who took one look at it and recommended sharing it with the executive committee.

-“In the meeting, Lentz said, ‘Does anyone disagree that we need to do this?’
+“In the meeting, Jim said, ‘Does anyone disagree that we need to do this?’
 There was silence,” Basra remembers.

 In North America, executives gave not only their blessing and endorsement but an initial commitment of $300,000 for development.
 That’s when things started getting real and a sizable number of employees agreed to relocate from Michigan to Plano.
 Hall started commuting back and forth to Japan to work directly with the team there, and it became clear that he needed to move there temporarily to be the eyes and ears on the ground.